avaneev/r8brain-free-src/README.md

     #define R8B_FASTTIMING 1
     #define R8B_EXTFFT 1

-If you do not have access to Intel IPP then you may consider enabling PFFFT which is only slightly slower than Intel IPP FFT in performance.
-There are two macro available: `R8B_PFFFT` and `R8B_PFFFT_DOUBLE`.
+If you do not have access to the Intel IPP then you may consider enabling the PFFFT which is only slightly slower than Intel IPP FFT in performance.
+There are two macros available: `R8B_PFFFT` and `R8B_PFFFT_DOUBLE`.
 The first macro enables PFFFT that works in single-precision resolution, thus limiting the overall resampler's precision to 24-bit sample rate conversions (for mission-critical professional audio applications, using the `R8B_PFFFT` is not recommended as its peak error is quite large).
-The second macro enables PFFFT implementation that works in double-precision resolution, making use of SSE2 and AVX intrinsics, yielding precision that is equal to Intel IPP and Ooura FFT implementations.
+The second macro enables PFFFT implementation that works in double-precision resolution, making use of SSE2, AVX, and NEON intrinsics, yielding precision that is equal to both Intel IPP and Ooura FFT implementations.

 To use the PFFFT, define the `R8B_PFFFT` or `R8B_PFFFT_DOUBLE` macro, compile and include the supplied `pffft.cpp` file, or the `c` files from the